-IAS Governing Council Election Procedures
+IAS Governing Council election procedures

 Phase I – Nomination

-In November 2015, GC members who are eligible to run for a second and final term shall be approached and invited to either accept or decline the offer to run for re-election.
+In November 2021, GC members who are eligible to run for a second and final term shall be approached and invited to either accept or decline the offer to run for re-election.

-In March 2016 the IAS secretariat shall present a list of candidates who have accepted the nomination, together with their background material, to the GC.
-GC members who are up for re-election and have accepted to run for a second term shall be automatically included on the final list of candidates.
+In March 2022, the NEC shall present to the GC a list of candidates – who have accepted their nominations – together with their material and the competency framework.
+GC members who are up for re-election and have confirmed they will run for a second term shall be automatically included on the final list of candidates.